What Happens During a Boiler Flush? Real Job, Real Talk | DD Wilson Plumbing & Heating

 Deep Dive: The Science Behind a Power Flush

-Your central heating system functions similarly to the human circulatory system, whether in a residential home or commercial property.
+Your central heating system functions similarly to the human circulatory system.
 It pumps heated water through pipes and radiators, distributing warmth evenly throughout your space.
 But, like arteries clogging with cholesterol, heating systems can be blocked by sludge, limescale, and corrosion.
-This build-up, if untreated, severely impacts performance, leading to inefficiencies, cold spots, and even system failures.
+This build-up, if untreated, impacts performance, leading to inefficiencies, cold spots, and system failures.

 What Exactly Is Heating System Sludge?